pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

   .catch((error) => console.log("database connection error", error));
 ```

-> **Note**: You will not see this message until you've made a request to the database.
+> **Note**: You will not see this message until you request the database.
 This request will not happen until you've taken a few more steps and called the query function in the controller.
 Follow the next steps to get there.

 ## Querying the Database

 You are going to separate your SQL queries from your routes.
-For organizational purposes, let's make a folder called `queries`
+This modularization will allow you to separate concerns and create reusable code.
+For organizational purposes, make a folder called `queries`.

 - `mkdir queries`
 - `touch queries/color.js`

 **queries/color.js**

-First, let's bring in your connection to the database and immediately export it (so you don't forget to do this later)
+First, bring your connection to the database and immediately export it (so you don't forget to do this later).

 ```js
 const db = require("../db/dbConfig.js");